-The following article gives six examples of processes that can be easily automated with the Integromat automation platform.
-This way, your team can achieve greater clout and reach and higher customer satisfaction.
+The following article gives six examples of the marketing processes that can be easily automated with the Integromat automation platform.
+This will help your team achieve greater clout and reach, and higher customer satisfaction.
 Take a few minutes to let the automations sink in.
 Every minute you invest here will save you many times over in the future.
 Work smarter, not harder.

 1. monitor the news from yourself and your competitors